 Starting your business involves legal steps to ensure it is officially recognized and compliant.
 Here’s a step-by-step guide to registering your business:

-Choose Your Business Structure
+Step 1: Choose the Right Business Structure

 Before registering, decide on the structure that best suits your needs (Sole Proprietorship, LLC, Corporation, etc.).
 Your business type affects tax, liability, and legal requirements.
 Refer to the earlier sections for detailed insights into each structure.